Flank/flank-dashboard/metrics/web/docs/features/in_progress_builds/01_in_progress_builds_introduction.md

 ## Introduction

 The Metrics Web Application displays different project metrics using builds of this project.
-To make metrics more reliable the application should support in-progress builds.
+To make metrics more reliable, the application should support in-progress builds.
 This document describes the design of introduction in-progress builds into the Metrics Web Application.

 ## References
 > Link to supporting documentation, GitHub tickets, etc.